Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 - Enter your saved game info
 - Validates user input values
 - Raise error in info does not exist
-- Raise error if name input values are not to the required format
-- Raise error if email input values are not to the required format
-- Raise error if level input values are not to the required format
 - Option to choose game level to play
 ### Sign-up
 - After completing Level 1, create a game profile
 - Validates user input values
-- Raise error if name input values are not to the required format
-- Raise error if email input values are not to the required format
-- Raise error if level input values are not to the required format
 - Save name, email and level to a google spread sheet
 ### Users Greetings
 - Give welcome back message to return user